rsksmart/rif-identity-docs/ssi/specs/did-auth.markdown

 The authentication protocol can be modified to avoid using selective disclosure request.
 This is useful when the service does not need to request credentials to the user.

-Also, it can be modified to user just a token, without reusable credentials.
-A simple implementation could require Alice to request a challenge for each interaction with the service.
-A smarter implementation would respond a new challenge after each interaction, Alice will need to make only one extra request to get the first challenge.
+This protocol can be modified to use disposable tokens, without reusable credentials.
+A simple implementation may require Alice to request a new challenge for each interaction with the service.
+A smarter implementation would respond with a new challenge after each interaction, so Alice will need to save the next challenge to be used and the protocol will prompt _Alice_ to make only one extra request to get the first challenge.

 ## Sequence diagram